Photography by Niki Murphy Photography

 Due to the complexity of both brothers’ medical issues, they are under the continuous care of the Complex Care team at Children's Healthcare of Atlanta.
 Balancing these complex medical issues with childhood and family life can been quite exhausting and difficult to manage.
 The strength of the boys and their fight to thrive despite their challenges helps keep the family going.

 No matter the prognosis, celebrating just how beautiful life can be with these amazing brothers is the focus of each day.
-Sunshine on a Ranney Day wants to help them capture each ray of sunlight and bring hope into their home through a brilliant room makeover designed especially for this dynamic duo!
-We hope that you will support our efforts and join us at the big reveal!
+Sunshine on a Ranney Day wanted to help them capture each ray of sunlight and bring hope into their home through a brilliant room makeover designed especially for this dynamic duo!